-For 2009, the Compensation Committee determined that annual cash bonus target achievement for the named executive officers would be based 60% on consolidated operating cash flow growth, 30% on consolidated free cash flow and 10% on consolidated revenue.
+For 2009, the Compensation Committee determined that annual cash bonus target achievement for the named executive officers would be based 60% on consolidated operating cash flow growth, 30% on consolidated revenue.
 For several years prior to 2008, the sole performance goal was consolidated operating cash flow growth.
 The Compensation Committee added consolidated free cash flow as a performance goal to provide an appropriate focus on additional items (such as capital expenditures and working capital) that can be affected by the decision making of our named executive officers.
 The importance of operating cash flow and free cash flow as performance metrics is described below under "- Emphasis on Performance."
 Based on ICCA's work and Mercer's analysis, in 2009 the Compensation Committee added consolidated revenue as a third performance goal, as an appropriately weighted focus on the overall growth of the business from all sources (e.g., sales of existing and new products and services and acquisitions of new customers).
 The correlation to shareholder value analysis indicated that operating cash flow is strongly correlated to total shareholder returns and revenue has a statistically significant correlation to total shareholder return.
-Free cash flow has a statistically significant correlation to total shareholder return for companies in the entertainment/media industry.
+Free cash flow has a statistically significant correlation to total shareholder industry.
 Neither our Board nor the Compensation Committee has the discretion to award cash bonus compensation to our named executive officers under our plan absent attainment of the performance goals.

-The Compensation Committee established the following goals for year-over-year increases in consolidated operating cash flow: if we achieved \$13.1 billion or less (representing 99.8% or less of 2008 consolidated operating cash flow), the named executive officer would receive no bonus on account of this performance goal; if we achieved from greater than \$13.1 billion to \$13.7 billion (representing greater than 99.8% of 2008 consolidated operating cash flow to an increase of 4.3%), the named executive officer would receive 40% to 90% of the potential bonus (determined based on incremental increases in consolidated operating cash flow of approximately \$100 million); if we achieved from greater than \$13.7 billion to \$13.791 billion (representing an increase of greater than 4.3% to 5%), the named executive officer would receive 100% of the potential bonus; and if we achieved greater than \$13.791 billion (representing an increase of greater than 5%), the named executive officer would receive greater than 100% of the potential bonus up to a maximum of 150% (determined based on incremental increases in consolidated operating cash flow of approximately \$100 million) if we achieved greater than \$14.2 billion (representing a greater than 8.1% increase).
+The Compensation Committee established the following goals for year-over-year increases in consolidated operating cash flow: if we achieved \$13.1 billion or less (representing 99.8% or less of 2008 consolidated operating cash flow), the named executive officer would receive no bonus on account of this performance goal; if we achieved from greater than \$13.1 billion to \$13.7 billion (representing greater than 99.8% of 2008 consolidated operating cash flow to an increase of officer would receive 40% to 90% of the potential bonus (determined based on incremental increases in consolidated operating cash flow of approximately \$100 million); if we achieved from greater than \$13.7 billion to \$13.791 billion (representing an increase of greater than 4.3% to 5%), the named executive officer would receive 100% of the potential bonus; and if we achieved greater than \$13.791 billion (representing an increase of greater than 5%), the named executive officer would receive greater than 100% of the potential bonus up to a maximum of 150% (determined based on incremental increases in consolidated operating cash flow of approximately \$100 million) if we achieved greater than \$14.2 billion (representing a greater than 8.1% increase).

-The Compensation Committee established the following goals for achievement of consolidated free cash flow: if we achieved \$3.4 billion or less, the named executive officer would receive no bonus on account of this performance goal; if we achieved greater than \$3.4 billion to \$4.0 billion, the named executive officer would receive 40% to 90% of the potential bonus (determined based on incremental increases in consolidated free cash flow of \$100 million); if we achieved greater than \$4.0 billion to \$4.1 billion, the named executive officer would receive 100% of the potential bonus; and if we achieved greater than \$4.1 billion, the named executive officer would receive greater than 100% of the potential bonus up to a maximum of 150% at greater than \$4.5 billion (determined based on incremental increases in consolidated free cash flow of \$100 million).
+The Compensation Committee established the following goals for achievement of consolidated free cash flow: if we achieved \$3.4 billion or less, the named executive officer would receive no bonus on account of this performance goal; if we achieved greater than \$3.4 billion to \$4.0 billion, the named executive officer would receive 40% to 90% of the potential bonus (determined based on incremental increases in consolidated free cash flow of \$100 million); if we achieved greater than \$4.0 billion to \$4.1 billion, the named executive officer would receive 100% of the potential bonus; and if we achieved greater than \$4.1 billion, the named executive officer would receive greater than \$4.5 billion (determined based on incremental increases in consolidated free cash flow of \$100 million).